X-ray Magnetic Circular Dichroism in Altermagnetic $\alpha$-MnTe

 Although both AHE and XMCD are given by the anti-symmetric components of (frequency-dependent) $\sigma_{\alpha\beta}$, they arise from different terms in the Hamiltonian.
 AHE originates from SOC in the valence orbitals, i.e., the same interaction responsible for example for magneto-crystalline anisotropy.
 The electron-electron interactions tend to play a minor role for AHE~\cite{Li:2020_a}, beyond establishing the magnetic order.
 XMCD in \amt, on the other hand, shows little sensitivity to valence SOC, but arises from a combination of core SOC and core-valence exchange interaction, which affect the excited state containing a core hole.
 Only a minor modification of the XMCD signal is observed when the relativistic effects in the valence orbitals are completely neglected.

-In conclusion, we have calculated XAS and XMCD at the Mn $L_{2,3}$ edge in a prototypical altermagnet \amt.
-We have measured XAS and found a good agreement with the numerical results, establishing the reliability of the theoretical approach.
-The magnitude of calculated XMCD is well within the resolution of present-day instruments.
-The effect follows the same symmetry rules as established for AHE.
-In \amt, it is present for the circularly polarized X-rays propagating along the $c$-axis and the N\'eel vector in the plane perpendicular to the $c$-axis.
+In conclusion, we have calculated and measured XAS and XMCD at the Mn $L_{2,3}$ edge in a prototypical altermagnet \amt.
+The calculated effect follows the same symmetry rules as established for AHE.
+In \amt, it is present for the circularly polarized light propagating along the $c$-axis and the N\'eel vector in the plane perpendicular to the $c$-axis.
 Within the plane, the effect vanishes for $\bL\parallel [2\bar{1}\bar{1}0]$ and the other two equivalent in-plane axes.
-Unlike AHE, SOC in the valence orbitals plays only a marginal role for XMCD in \amt.
+The calculations show that, unlike AHE, SOC in the valence orbitals plays only a marginal role for XMCD in \amt.
+The distinct shape of XMCD spectra for light propagating perpendicular to the local moments allows to distinguish the altermagnetic contribution to XMCD from the weak-ferromagnetic one arising from the moments, judged negligible in MnTe, as well as from possible contamination by linear dichroism, see SM~\cite{sm}.
+The different microscopic origins imply that AHE and XMCD do not scale with each other, despite following the same symmetry rules.
+As an optical (X-ray) probe, XMCD has also other complementary merits compared to transport experiments, e.g., by enabling microscopy imaging of the domain structure.